oporoke/compusconnect/README.md

 ## 🤝 Contributors

-This section is a placeholder for future contributors to the project.
-We welcome contributions from the community!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.